laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

 - Bug?
 Keyboard on rotation (on countdown screen)?
+  Not only on rotation.
+  Click on complete before entering value => then adding a value => shit is broken.

 - Advanced section on rate workout => Body weight / Temperatue / Humidity / Comments
 - Remove +- weight if weight is negative on countdown screen.